-Climate Change is Tightening Insurance Markets.
+Climate Change Is Tightening Insurance Markets.
 That’s No Good for the Solar Industry

 Developers or an independent testing body will have to work to help insurers understand risk mitigation in solar, in part through better data analysis.
 Insurers currently pay more attention to location than technology choice.

-“Any new generation of technology is being insured assuming the history of that technology,” said Amy Schwab, a senior project leader at NREL and the lead author on a December 2020 report on insuring PV.
+“Any new generation of technology is being insured assuming the history of that technology,” said Amy Schwab, a senior project leader at the National Renewable Energy Laboratory and the lead author on a December 2020 report on insuring PV.
 “It always takes a while for insurance rates to catch up.”

 If building out clean energy is a political priority, the federal government may also need to act as “insurer of last resort,” as it does for some flood insurance, said Martin at Norton Rose Fulbright.

-Disastrous weather in Texas that cut electricity for millions in February is the most recent example of climate change’s potential to disrupt clean electricity.
-Though natural gas accounted for the majority of generation that went offline during the severe cold, Kane said many of Beecher Carlson’s renewables clients have reached out regarding business interruption insurance.
+The disastrous weather in Texas that cut electricity for millions in February is the most recent example of climate change’s potential to disrupt clean electricity.
+Though natural gas accounted for the majority of generation that went offline during the severe cold, Kane said many of Beecher Carlson’s renewables clients have reached out regarding business-interruption insurance.
 The event may add fuel to insurer concerns about underwriting renewables.

 “Any large-scale weather event that reeks of climate change in that it’s unusual and that it’s severe will absolutely trickle its way into underwriting consideration,” she said.